Ticket to Ride (board game): 20th-anniversary

-Each of the five trains sets featured in this 20th-anniversary collection were available as part of a global premiere launch at the Days of Wonder booth (Location: 6-D200) of the Spiel Game Fair in Essen Germany (3 – 5 October 2024) at a suggested retail price of €9,99 for each of the 5 different train set designs.
+Each of the five train sets featured in this 20th-anniversary collection were available as part of a global premiere launch at the Days of Wonder booth (Location: 6-D200) of the Spiel Game Fair in Essen Germany (3 – 5 October 2024).

 First Journey versions

-The First Journey series is designed for a younger audience (aged 6 and older), involving bigger pieces, a smaller board, shorter connections, with a quicker games time (10 – 30 minutes).
-The games are designed for 2 to 4 players.
+The First Journey series is designed for a younger audience (aged six and older), involving bigger pieces, a smaller board, shorter connections, with a quicker game time (10 – 30 minutes).
+The games are designed for two to four players.
 The games in this series were billed as "the perfect introduction to the Ticket to Ride series" for younger players.

 The rules of First Journey versions vary from the standalone versions.
 Notable changes to the rules of the original version include: players are initially awarded only two mission cards, each automatically replaced when one is completed; and a points system is not used, with the winner determined by either the first to complete six destination tickets or the person with the most missions completed when one player places their final train.

 America

-This was released in America as an exclusive in Target stores in 2016 at a suggested retail price of $(US) 34.99.
+This was released in North America as an exclusive in Target stores in 2016.
 The map is based on a map of America.

 Reception – The initial American version won the following awards: